-Immersing oneself in Emerson and Tolstoy perspectives on how to live proved an incredibly challenging exercise, sometimes discouraging but most often energizing and enlightening.
-Sadly though, basing the following "comprehensive" analysis on just five short readings by each author in one week at St. John's College seminars – "Ralph Waldo Emerson: Essays" and "Tolstoy: Short Stories" – does not measure up to a thoroughly well-reasoned academic paper offering persuasive opinions.
-Perhaps supplementing the seminar readings with other works by each author might help.
+Immersing oneself for only a week in Emerson and Tolstoy readings proved an incredibly challenging exercise, sometimes discouraging but most often energizing and enlightening.
+Sadly though, basing the following "comprehensive" analysis on just five short readings by each author during two St. John's College seminars – "Ralph Waldo Emerson: Essays" and "Tolstoy: Short Stories" – does not measure up to a thoroughly well-reasoned academic paper offering persuasive opinions.
+Perhaps supplementing the seminar readings with other works by each author could help.
 One might include Emerson's 1838 Divinity School Address or his 1836 Nature essay for a weightier impression.
-As for Tolstoy, his Confession, begun in 1879, or his short story, What Then Must We Do?, published in 1886, would help fill in his portrait.
-However, even such a slightly extended study would still neglect too much of the prolific lifework of each author, and the results would surely remain incomplete.
+As for Tolstoy, his Confession memoir, begun in 1879, or another short story, What Then Must We Do?, published in 1886, might help fill in the Russian master's portrait.
+However, even these augmented readings would still neglect too much of each author's oeuvre and leave a student's essay begging for more.